jianguoli1/Selenium-Demo/Access Dresses and Add to Shopping Cart/README.md

 Things you need to install and how to install them:

-	Java, Selenium Webdriver, Jsoup, PhantomJS, Firefox, geckodriver, Chrome, ChromeDriver can be downloaded from their free repositories respectively.
+	Java, Selenium Webdriver, Jsoup, Firefox, geckodriver, Chrome, ChromeDriver can be downloaded from their free repositories respectively.

 Steps for setting up the testing environment: